RutujaKulkarni/fetch-exercise/README.md

 4. URL for webservice : http://localhost:9090/pyramid/{input_string} e.g. http://localhost:9090/pyramid/banana
 5. URL will return true if the string is a pyramid, it will return false otherwise.

+The exercise is completed using Springboot, Java 8 and RESTful web APIs.